the-momentum/notetaker/README.md

 ### ✨ Key Features

 - **🎙️ Smart Transcription**: Convert audio to text with exceptional accuracy, including optional speaker diarization and time alignment
-- **📊 Multiple Summary Formats**: Generate summaries in various formats (Text, SOAP, PKI HL7 CDA) to fit different professional needs
+- **📊 Multiple Summary Formats**: Generate summaries in various formats to fit different professional needs:
+  - **📝 Text** – Simple, readable plain-text format
+  - **📋 SOAP** – Structured clinical format (Subjective, Objective, Assessment, Plan)
+  - **🏥 PKI HL7 CDA** – Standards-compliant summary for healthcare interoperability
+  - **🩺 Therapy Assessment** – Custom format for structured evaluation of therapist performance across key professional competencies
+- **⏳ Long-form Audio Support**: Designed to handle recordings of over **1 hour**
 - **⚙️ Flexible Deployment**: Can be deployed fully locally, using local AI models for full data control, or using wavaliable external integrations
 - **⚙️ Multiple access points**: Run as an API-only service or with an intuitive Gradio UI for interactive use
 - **🚄 GPU Acceleration**: Leverage GPU hardware for faster processing of large audio files